LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-performance.md

 Render-blocking resources are either scripts or stylesheets.

-Use the Coverage tab in Chrome DevTools to identify non-critical CSS and JS.
+Use the Coverage tab in Chrome DevTools to identify non-critical CSS and JavaScript.
 When you load or run a page, the tab tells you how much code was used.

-Press <strong>Control+Shift+P</strong> or <strong>Command+Shift+P (Mac)</strong> to open the Coverage Tab shown below.
+Press <strong>Control+Shift+P</strong> or <strong>Command+Shift+P (Mac)</strong> and search "Show Coverage" to open the Coverage Tab shown below.

 <div class="my-5">